bufbuild/bufstream-demo/README.md

 1. Run `make iceberg-run` to start the Iceberg project.
 The Spark image is a large download, and there are multiple services to start.
 When you see `create-orders-topic-1 exited with code 0`, continue.
 2. Open a new terminal and run `make iceberg-produce` to create sample data.
 Once you've produced about 1,000 records, stop the process.
-3. Run `make iceberg-table` to run the Bufstream that updates the Iceberg catalog.
+3. Run `make iceberg-table` to run the Bufstream task for updating the Iceberg catalog.
 (This runs automatically in production.)
 4. Open http://localhost:8888/notebooks/notebooks/bufstream-quickstart.ipynb, click within the SELECT query's cell, and use shift-return or the ▶︎ icon to build a revenue report based on the `orders` topic.
+5. This example is durable: the Compose project can be stopped and started without losing data.
+To remove all data and images, stop the Compose project and run `make iceberg-clean`.

 ## Curious to see more?